Skip to content

 A lot of people like edibles for their variety and extended effects.
 The problem is that greening out on edibles is easy to do, but hard to fix.

 Smoking or vaping weed hits quickly, so it’s easy to tell if you’re reaching your limit.
-Edibles take time, so you could consume 1,000mg of THC and not know until much later.
+Edibles take time, so you could consume 1,000mg of THC and not know until much later, leading to severe physical symptoms such as nausea, dizziness, and anxiety.

 “Start low and go slow” is a common motto in the cannabis community, and users of all skill levels should stick to it religiously.
 The delayed effects of edibles make it hard to tell how much you need.
 The only way to know is through gradual experimentation.